In commercial real estate and investment property, your leads and listings for new business come from a number of

-So here is the most obvious leads generation list that you must have covered in one form or another.
+So here are the most obvious leads generation in a list that you must have covered in one form or another.
 See how you score on these items and make sure that these foundational matters are under control.

-- Business Acquaintances locally – these are most particularly those people that you have known for some time and who are likely to cooperate as an extra set of eyes in the market place.
-Choose of these people with care and remain in contact with them constantly.
+- Business Acquaintances locally – these are most particularly those people that you have known for some time and who are likely to cooperate as an extra set of eyes in the marketplace.
+Choose of these business people with care and remain in contact with them constantly.

 - Professional Business People – in your marketplace, there are a number of categories of business people to whom you must remain connected.
 The highest on the list are solicitors, accountants, town planners, financiers, architects, local politicians, and engineers.
 All of these people have significant involvement with the commercial property industry and the property owners.
 They will likely hear about a commercial property transaction before you do.
 In many cases, these people need the assistance of a good commercial real estate broker to help their clients in a variety of ways.

 - Colleagues within your office – many commercial real estate offices are cooperative business environments with salespeople working productively with each other.
 This means that they share leads and opportunities in sales and leasing.
 Sharing part of your commission with other colleagues in your office is far better than giving the commission to another outside competitor an agent in the same region.

 Going Deeper for Leads